-- Board Structure: Composition of the board in terms of size, independence and committees - Members' Profile: Relevance and diversity of board members' skills, knowledge and experience - Board Effectiveness: Extent to which board properly discharges its responsibilities - Transparency: Quality and extent of financial and nonfinancial information disclosure to stake holders - 3.1 Board Structure: This comprises assessment of the board on various criteria including overall size, presence of independent members, duration of board members' association with the financial institution, overall skill mix and structure of board committees.
-Size of the board may vary as per the scope and complexity of operations.
+- 3.0 PACRA's assessment of governance involves both systematic analyses of governance data and information, and the more contextual reviews of a Financial Institution's governance practices.
+PACRA considers four main factors while assessing the board structure of a Financial Institution: (i) board structure, (ii) members profile, (iii) board effectiveness, and (iv) financial transparency. - 3.1 Board Structure: This comprises assessment of board on various criteria including overall size, presence of independent members, and duration of board members' association with the Financial Institution, overall skill mix and structure of board committees.
+Size of the board may vary as per the scope and complexity of the operations of the Financial Institution.
 While a very small board is not considered good, similarly, reaching a decision in an effective and efficient manner may not be possible in case of a large board.
-A healthy composition of board includes the presence of independent/non-executive members having limited relationship with the sponsoring group of the financial institution.
+A healthy composition of board includes the presence of independent/non-executive members having limited relationship with the sponsoring group of the Financial Institution.
 Meanwhile, same individual holding chairman and CEO positions is considered weak governance practice.
 The chairman is expected to have a non-executive role.
 Compliance with the code of corporate governance is also examined.
-PACRA also considers independence of governance practices from major shareholders.
+PACRA also examines the independence of governance from major shareholders.
 Lastly, PACRA evaluates number of board committees, their structure, and how these committees provide support to the board.
 A board with higher number of members should have higher number of committees in place to assist in performing its role. - 3.2 Members' Profile: PACRA collects information regarding profile and experience of each board member.
-This helps in forming an opinion about the overall quality of the board.
+This helps in forming an opinion about the quality of overall board.
 Moreover, diversification in terms of knowledge background and experience is considered positive.
-However, a fair number of board members should have related experience. - 3.3 Board Effectiveness: In PACRA's view, the role of the board is to work with the management in steering the institution to its performance objectives and to provide critical and impartial oversight of management performance.
+However, a fair number of board members should have related experience. - 3.3 Board Effectiveness: In PACRA's view, the role of the board is to work with management in steering the Financial Institution to its performance objectives and to provide critical and impartial oversight of management performance.
 PACRA analyzes the type and extent of information shared with board members, and quality of discussions taking place at board and committee levels.
 Effective oversight requires frequent sharing of detailed information covering various aspects of business and market development.
 Meanwhile, PACRA also reviews the number of board meetings held during the year as these should be justified with the number of issues/matters arising.
-Board members' attendance and participation in meetings is important and is gauged by viewing board meeting minutes. - 3.4 Transparency: Quality of governance framework is also assessed by the procedures designed by the board to ensure transparent disclosures of financial and other information.
-This can be achieved through: i) ensuring independence of the audit committee, ii) strengthening the quality of internal audit function, which may be in-house or outsourced, and iii) improving quality of external audit by engaging auditors, which are included in the State Bank of Pakistan's panel of auditors and/or have a satisfactory QCR rating.
+Board members' attendance and participation in meetings is important, and is gauged by viewing board meeting minutes. - 3.4 Transparency: Quality of governance framework is also assessed by the procedures designed by the board to ensure transparent disclosures of financial and other information.
+This can be achieved through: i) ensuring independence of the audit committee, ii) strengthening the quality of internal audit function, which may be in-house or outsourced, and iii) improving quality of external audit by engaging auditors which are included in the State Bank of Pakistan's panel of auditors and/or have a satisfactory QCR rating.

-Accounting Quality: PACRA reviews the quality of a financial institution's accounting policies as reflected in its notes to accounts, auditors' comments and other disclosures which are part of its financial statements.
+Accounting Quality: PACRA reviews the quality of a Financial Institution's accounting policies as reflected in its notes to accounts, auditors' comments and other disclosures which are part of its financial statements.
 Adherence to accounting standards is assessed, particularly for unlisted concerns.